-*- coding: utf-8 -*-

 """

-if not self.is_causal or not self.is_monogamous:
+if self.scalar_spiders or not self.is_causal or not self.is_monogamous:

 if make_causal_first: